ericoporto/ags-manual-wiki/Game.md

 Returns the value of global int INDEX.

 **NOTE:** GlobalInts are now considered obsolete.
-Consider using [global variables](ags19.htm#globalvariables) instead, which allow you to name the variables.
+Consider using [global variables](GlobalVariables#globalvariables) instead, which allow you to name the variables.

 Example: